red6/dmn-check/README.md

 DMN offers a rich expression language called FEEL that can be used to describe the conditions for the input entries.
 However, as with most expression languages, not all syntactically possible expressions are valid. `dmn-check` integrates a type checker for the FEEL expression language that ensures that a decision table contains only well-typed expressions.
 An example of an ill-typed expression is `[1..true]` which would describe the range between `1` and `true` which is (at lease in FEEL) not a valid expression.
 In contrast `[1..9]` is well-typed and describes the numbers from 1 to 9.

+### Correct use of enumerations

+Decision making often involves a fixed set of values (eg. a list of supported currencies) and therefore those values are used in DMN decision tables.
+Those values are often implemented in form of Java enums. `dmn-check` also to specify the fully-qualified class name of an enum in the type declaration of the input- / output-column and checks the values in the DMN decision table against the enum implementation.

 ## Releated work